 In this section, we are including a list of these trust indicators that will help make your brand (and by extension, your landing page) trustworthy.

 Numbers (exact, not rounded off) help establish instant credibility in the eyes of your customers.
 You could include how many customers you have helped (if you have a sufficiently high number).
 If you have less number of customers, ask your customer’s team the direct result of using your product / service.
 Try to extract those numbers from the customers.
-Also ask if can use them in your marketing material.
+Also ask if you can use them in your marketing material.

 Customer logos help transfer the credibility earned from your current successful customers to your potential customers.
 Nobody wants to put their business in the hands of a new company.
 A successful company accumulates a list of prominent clients over time.
 Using client logos on the landing page acts as a silent endorsement from your existing customers to your potential customers.